|On this page…|

 Select the Subsystem block and create a subsystem mask, e.g., by pressing Ctrl+M.

-In the Parameters & Dialog tab of the Mask Editor, drag five edit boxes inside the Parameters group and specify these parameters.
+In the Parameters & Dialog tab of the Mask Editor, drag six Edit boxes into the Parameters group and specify these parameters.

-In the Initialization tab of the Mask Editor, enter the initialization code for the xsection variable and click OK:
+In the Initialization tab of the Mask Editor, define the cross-section coordinates and assign them to MATLAB variable CS:

 D1 = W/2-T; D2 = H/2-T; OuterCS = [-W/2,-H/2; W/2,-H/2; W/2,H/2; ... -W/2,H/2; -W/2,-H/2]; InnerCS = [-D1,-D2; -D1,D2; D1,D2; D1 -D2; -D1,-D2]; CS = [OuterCS; InnerCS];